micazowski/micazowski/README.md

 🔭 I’m currently working on creating webpages and learning how to progam.

-💞️ I’m looking to collaborate on developing new and intriguing open-source projects, with the community, for the community.
+💞️ I’m looking to collaborate on developing new and intriguing open-source projects, with the community or for the community.

 <!---